DataDog/hiring-engineers/answers.md

 default: boostrap.sh 5: start the datadog agent
 default: datadog-agent start/running, process 1313
 ```
 I can now go to the Datadog website, and see that my image is sending data.
-I ran a couple commands to throttle the CPU (check out [stress](https://www.hecticgeek.com/2012/11/stress-test-your-ubuntu-computer-with-stress/), just to see how the graphs would react, and I seemed to get the exact output I would expect from throttling 1, then 2 CPUs.
+I ran a couple commands to throttle the CPU (check out [stress](https://www.hecticgeek.com/2012/11/stress-test-your-ubuntu-computer-with-stress/)), just to see how the graphs would react, and I seemed to get the exact output I would expect from throttling 1, then 2 CPUs.

 ![stress test on ubuntu image](https://github.com/draav/hiring-engineers/raw/solutions-engineer/screenshots/initial_dashboard.png)

-#TODO
+# TODO

 * Install Mongo
 * update vagrant provisioner to include a script that sends random data